Does your back hurt when you stand? Here’s what you can do to relieve the pain.

 SN Health Resources | Updated May 7, 2020

-It’s important to know a bit about why it hurts for you to stand.
+It’s important to know why it hurts for you to stand.
 This way, you can correct your problem once and for all.

 Even though there are many reasons for your back to hurt, the most common cause however, is mechanical.
 The truth is that most of us suffer from it.

 With mechanical issues, you have and unbalanced support system among your muscles, joints, and discs.
 Poor balance means injury and pain.
 But you can control it.

 If your pain is from mechanical issues, then it happens after MANY physical problems have been ignored.
 Too many mechanical problems lead to this.
 In fact, pain is a clear signal to you that these mechanical problems need to be fixed.

 This is why it hurts.
 Fortunately, the problems can be resolved by uncovering each factor individually to have lasting relief.